Our Halloween stories continue….

 I have been waiting for this moment for so long.

 After a long, sticky summer of making ice cream from this lovely and remarkable book, I finally found a way to get Jeni’s Splendid Ice Creams onto Some Kitchen Stories: I just needed Nicole to get married.
-And then I could give it to her as a wedding gift, along with an ice cream maker.
+And then I could give it to her as a wedding gift, along with an ice cream maker from Kitchenbar.
 Cue evil laugh.
 Cue secret agenda masquerading as love and generosity.